The Lost City of Z and the Mysterious Disappearance of Percy Fawcett

 - The Search for Cibola, the Seven Cities of Gold

 Orlando Villas Boas with two Kalapalo Indians with the supposed bones of Colonel Fawcett.
-1952 ( Wikimedia Commons )
+1952 ( CC BY SA 3.0 )

 The bones underwent numerous tests.
 However, without the DNA of members of Fawcett’s family, who refused to provide samples, no confirmation could be made regarding the identity of the remains.
 The bones currently reside in the Forensic Medicine Institute of the University of Sao Paulo.

-While Fawcett’s lost city of Z has never been found, numerous ancient cities and remains of religious sites have been uncovered in recent years in the jungles of Guatemala, Brazil, Bolivia and Honduras.
-With the advent of new scanning technology, it is possible that an ancient city that spurred the legends of Z, may one day be found.
+While Fawcett’s lost city of Z has never been found, numerous ancient cities and remains of religious sites have been uncovered in recent years in the jungles of Guatemala, Brazil, Bolivia, and Honduras.

-Featured image: Illustration of El Dorado, licensed for reuse. ( TheRavens)
+Top image: Illustration of El Dorado, licensed for reuse.
+Source: TheRavens

 Lost in the Amazon.
 United States: PBS Home Video, 2011.
 Film.